 Gouverneur Court received the Fannie Mae Foundation Maxwell Award for Excellence for Special Needs Housing in 1995 and the Preservation League of New York State award for Affordable Housing and Historic Preservation in 1995.

-Common Ground: The Prince George
+Breaking Ground: The Prince George

-Common Ground gut renovated the Prince George Hotel on East 28th Street into 416 units of supportive housing for a mix of homeless and low-income individuals, reopening the building in 1999.
+Breaking Ground gut renovated the Prince George Hotel on East 28th Street into 416 units of supportive housing for a mix of homeless and low-income individuals, reopening the building in 1999.
 The Prince George was one of New York City's premier hotels when it first opened at the turn of the century.
 Decades later, it became one of the city's worst single room occupancy (SRO) hotels in the '70s and among its most infamous "welfare hotels" in the '80s.
 Now restored to its former glory, the Prince George features a 5,000-foot historically rehabbed Grand Ballroom as well as a Ladies Tea Room (both available for rental), and is on the National Register of Historic Places.

 Project Renewal: The Holland Hotel/Geffner House